caleorourke/blue/README.md

 ## Serve Mode

 Run `jekyll serve` to preview Piccolo.
-Once it starts, open up a browser and type `localhost:4000/prototype` for the web address.
+Once it starts, open up a browser and type `localhost:4000` for the web address.

 ### Watch Option

 Run `jekyll serve --watch` if you want to monitor changes while applying code updates.

-### Stop Serve Mode
+### Stopping Serve Mode

 Serve mode lasts forever.
 Press `CTRL+C` to stop the service.